apache/cordova-blackberry/README.md

 BlackBerry WebWorks is a framework for developing web-based applications for BlackBerry SmartPhones (BlackBerry OS 5.0 and higher) and the TabletOS.
 Creating a web application is one of the easiest ways to have an application that runs on both platforms.

-The WebWorks framework allows developers to create applications using web content and resources (HTML/CSS/JavaScript) that are able to access device features through the [Blackberry WebWorks API](http://www.blackberry.com/developers/docs/widgetapi/).
+The WebWorks framework allows developers to create applications using web content and resources (HTML/CSS/JavaScript) that are able to access device features through the [BlackBerry WebWorks API](http://www.blackberry.com/developers/docs/widgetapi/).
 In addition, the framework allows developers to create their own WebWorks JavaScript Extensions to expose additional device capabilities through JavaScript APIs.
 These extensions are written using either the BlackBerry Java API for SmartPhones, or Adobe AIR for the Tablet OS.

 The cordova-blackberry-webworks platform allows web developers to develop applications targeting BlackBerry 5.0 and higher devices using the common [Cordova API](http://docs.phonegap.com).
 When possible, Cordova makes use of the WebWorks JavaScript API; however, most Cordova features are implemented in the native Java or AIR environment as a WebWorks JavaScript Extension.